 The inhabitants of Puerto de Vega move, they love their town.
 2.000 are just residents but they insist on preserving their history and urbanism, which leaves a trail of nineteenth-century romanticism hard to find in an Asturian town.
 It seems that we are going to meet the enlightened from another time with their robes and treaties.

 The first impression you have when arriving in Puerto de Vega is pleasant above all.
 We found it at 7,5 kilometers east of the capital of Navia, communicated by the N-632.
 When we arrive our spirit is infected by the immaculate white of their houses.
 The nooks and labyrinths that form its streets and alleys, which in another similar enclave would be narrow or even tortuous, are here an orderly and clean entanglement for which it is a pleasure to walk and recreat.
-We can get close to the central park "Benigno Blanco", with wide trees; discover the centenary and romantic Plaza de Cupido, the neuralgic axis of the town on which the primitive fishing village settled and where the old beauty of large houses such as the Plaza "or the Columns" surprise; to be amazed with the immense Casino of 500 square meters of floor; Encouraging our eyes with their colorful houses of Indians; or to know first hand the Church of Santa María, with a good number of jewels inside, not in vain is known as the Cathedral of the rural Baroque.
+We can get closer to the central park "Benigno Blanco", with ample trees; discover the centenary and romantic Plaza de Cupido, the neuralgic axis of the town on which the primitive fishing village settled and where the old beauty of large houses such as the one of the Plaza »or that of the Columns»; to be amazed with the immense Casino of 500 square meters of plant; Encouraging our eyes with their colorful houses of Indians; or to know first hand the Church of Santa María, with a good number of jewels inside, not in vain is known as the Cathedral of the rural Baroque.

 Illustrious past of Puerto de Vega